dtinit/data-transfer-project/config/gcp/README.md

 settings.yaml for PortabilityFlags values and secrets.csv for application secrets.

+## Project-specific settings
+Project-specific settings, such as billing account, and project owners, should be configured in a hidden file init_project_vars.sh which is gitignore'd.
+An example is provided at init_project_vars_example.sh.

 ## Docker
 We use the scripts/build_and_deploy_api.sh to build our Docker images.
 Given an environment name, the script copies the appropriate